Skip to main content Skip to local navigation

 Research Keywords

-Smart mobility and equity; accessible urban and digital spaces; human-computer interaction (HCI); Uber and Lyft transportation in unusual events; sharing economy in transportation sector; urban design.
+Smart mobility and equity; travel behavior; disability; older adults; accessible urban and digital spaces; human-computer interaction (HCI); Uber and Lyft; accessible transportation; extreme weather; platform work; urban design.

 Graduate Supervision